+1 (650) 322-2378

 Enjoys: When not on the job, he loves playing sports, exploring San Francisco’s newest restaurants, and traveling when time permits.

 +1 (650) 490-2624

 Rishi joined GrowthPoint in 2014.
-He has previous experience working at Woodside Capital Partners, an Investment Bank providing M&A advisory and capital raising for emerging growth companies in the technology and healthcare sector.
-He also has experience working at Silicon Valley Bank, where he assisted the team in providing debt financing to venture backed companies.
+He has previous experience at Woodside Capital Partners, an Investment Bank providing M&A advisory and capital raising for emerging growth companies in the technology and healthcare sector.
+Prior, he worked at Silicon Valley Bank, where he provided debt financing to venture backed companies.

 Enjoys: He is a Bay Area sports fan, loves playing basketball, hiking, and travelling in his free time.

 +1 (650) 322-3075